ppwwyyxx/wechat-dump/README.md

 Decryption of database needs:
 + adb and rooted android phone connected to a Linux/Mac OSX/Win10+Bash.
+  If the phone does not come with adb support, you can download an app such as https://play.google.com/store/apps/details?id=eu.chainfire.adbd
 + Python3 with [PyQuery](https://pypi.python.org/pypi/pyquery/),
   [javaobj-py3](https://pypi.org/project/javaobj-py3),
   [sqlcipher](https://github.com/sqlcipher/sqlcipher) >= 4.1, [pysqlcipher3](https://pypi.python.org/pypi/pysqlcipher3).